mariano/snakefire/README.markdown

 		$ git submodule update

-   You can keep up with the latest updates by accessing the directory where you installed Sakefire, and running:
+   You can keep up with the latest updates by accessing the directory where you installed Snakefire, and running:

 		$ git pull --rebase

 2. If you are on *KDE*, install the notify configuration to your home directory by running the following commands from the directory where you installed
-   Sakefire:
+   Snakefire:

 		$ mkdir -p ~/.kde/share/apps/Snakefire
 		$ cp *.notifyrc ~/.kde/share/apps/Snakefire